dr-leo/pandaSDMX/description.rst

 ~~~~~~~~~~~~~~~

 * Request constructor: make agency ID case-insensitive
-* As :class:`Category` is now an iterator over categorised objects, :class:`Categorisations`
+* As Category is now an iterator over categorised objects, Categorisations
   is no longer considered part of the public API.

 Bug fixes